The Problem: Tree Swallows compete with Bluebirds for nest boxes.

 nest boxes for bluebirds.
 Many people are devoted to "bringing the bluebird back" to

-hypothesized former levels of abundance, an impossible task, based on
+supposed former levels of abundance, an impossible task, based on misconceptions

 Are these complaints justified?
 You may meet people, especially in Eastern Bluebird